Listen to the intro podcast about Defending the Constitution!

 Article One: The People's Voice

 The foundation of our democracy rests upon government by the people, for the people.
 Article One establishes the legislative branch as the citizens' voice, granting Congress the power to make laws and ensuring governance reflects elected representatives' collective wisdom rather than a single ruler's will.
 Congress should safeguard debate, demand accountability, and embody the essence of a republic, where leaders serve not themselves but those who trust them.
-As mediators between local and national concerns, members of Congress must navigate diverse constituent needs while shaping policies for the greater good.
+As intermediaries between local and national concerns, members of Congress must navigate diverse constituent needs while shaping policies for the greater good.
 The American people are both collaborators and co-owners of the democratic process.

 First Amendment Rights: